 Link Aggregation and Load Balancing

-Link Aggregation is a nebulous term used to describe various implementations and underlying technologies.
-In general, link aggregation looks to combine (aggregate) multiple network connections in parallel to increase throughput and provide redundancy.
+Link aggregation is a term used to describe various implementations and underlying technologies.
+In general, link aggregation combines multiple network connections in parallel to increase throughput and provide redundancy.
 While there are many approaches, this article aims to highlight the differences in terminology.

 Figure 1

 Load balancing can also be used to describe link bonding.
-Generally speaking, load balancing is a term reserved for Layer 3+ operations.
-While application load balancers can be used to distribute load across across an array of devices for a particular application or purpose, this article will concentrate on Layer 3.
-In that sense, load balancing is commonly defined as a (mostly) even distribution of IP traffic across 2 or more links.
+The term is reserved for Layer 3+ operations.
+While application load balancers can distribute load across an array of devices for a particular application or purpose, this article focuses on Layer 3.
+In that context, load balancing is defined as an even distribution of IP traffic across two or more links.
 This can be done by providing a device multiple equal cost routes to the same destination over equal sized links.
-See Figure 2 below.
+Refer to Figure 2 below.

 Figure 2